cerebralnomad/Recipe-Scribe/README.md

 changed to underscores.

 A bullet point will be added before each ingredient.
-Both of these features can be turned off by editing the CONFIG file and changing the relevant settings from True to False
+Both of these features can be turned off by opening the CONFIG file in a text editor and changing the relevant settings from True to False

 After saving use File>New or Ctrl+n to clear the entry boxes for the creation of another recipe.
 Program help can be found in the Menu